Veterinary Technician Schools in Nebraska

 2

-The Cornhusker State exists at a biological crossroads between forest and prairie – and is the home to all the biological diversity that exists in these vasts ecosystems.
-Nebraska is home to more than 80 mammal species, 23,000 miles of rivers and streams, and prairies with grasses of three different heights.
-Nebraska is also a vast agricultural state that is the home to 49,100 farms and ranches that are currently growing food and livestock on 92 percent of Nebraska’s total landmass.
+The Cornhusker State exists at a biological crossroads between forest and prairie – and is the home to all the biological diversity that exists in these vast ecosystems.
+Nebraska is home to over 80 mammal species, 23,000 miles of rivers and streams, and prairies with grasses of three different heights.
+Nebraska is also a vast agricultural state that is the home to 44,479 farms and ranches that are currently growing food and livestock on 92 percent of Nebraska’s total landmass.

 Nebraska residents who are interested in caring for animals the way a nurse cares for humans can consider becoming a veterinary technician (vet tech).
 The main role of a vet tech is to assist veterinarians in healing animals by performing patient intake; operating diagnostic machinery; collecting lab specimens; performing administrative tasks; engaging in leadership and clinic management of vet assistants and office staff; preparing, assisting; and caring for patients after surgery; educating clients on care, and more.